Upgrading to a Newer Version

 Key File Transfer

-Regardless of the selected method to upgrade Dr.Web for Linux, the license key file is installed to the default location automatically.
+Regardless of the selected method to update Dr.Web Security Space, your license key file is installed to the appropriate location automatically to be used by the newer version of Dr.Web Security Space.

-If any problem occurs during automatic installation of the key file, you can install it manually.
-The license key file of Dr.Web for Linux version 9.0 and older resides in the directory /etc/opt/drweb.com.
-If a valid license key file is lost, contact Doctor Web technical support.
+If any issue occurs during automatic installation of the key file, you can install it manually.
+The license key file of Dr.Web Security Space version 9.0 and newer is stored in the /etc/opt/drweb.com directory.
+If the valid license key file is lost, contact the Doctor Web technical support.

 Restoring Connection to the Centralized Protection Server

-Select the check box on the Mode tab of the Dr.Web for Linux settings window.
+Select the check box on the Mode tab of the Dr.Web Security Space settings window.

 Use the command: